 What is it?

-The Mediterranean Diet is a healthy eating plan.
-It’s based on traditional foods eaten in countries around the Mediterranean Sea.
+The Mediterranean Diet is based on traditional foods eaten in countries around the Mediterranean Sea.
 It is rich in vegetables, fruits, legumes, nuts, whole grains, fish, and healthy fats.
 It includes small amounts of red meat and low‑fat milk products.

 The Mediterranean Diet is very well studied and offers overall general health benefits for all people.
 According to studies, people following the Mediterranean diet are more likely to live longer and less likely to die from heart disease, stroke, or cancer.
 For arthritis, research suggests that a Mediterranean Diet is an anti-inflammatory way of eating by promoting good health, and a good diet to maintain a healthy weight which will protect joints from being overloaded.